usds/us-forms-system/docs/articles.md

 >...ideally preferences are optional and the default behavior is reasonable without intervention.
 Hard coding what can be hard coded has a lot of value.

+>I find that users ask for a preference by default.
+If a user is using my app FooBar and they come to something they think is stupid - say the app deletes all their email - it’s extremely common that they’ll file a bug saying “there should be an option to disable eating all my email” instead of one saying “your craptastic junk-heap of an app ate my email.”

 *Source: Andy Nacin*